emonty/pyos/docs/cloud_networks.md

 ## Basic Concepts
 Rackspace Cloud Networks allows you to create virtual isolated networks and associate them with your Cloud Server instances.
 This allows you to create a typical bastion setup, with servers that are only accessible from the internet through a primary bastion server.

-See the [sample code](https://github.com/rackspace/pyrax/tree/master/samples/cloud_networks) for an example of creating a typical bastion server setup.
+See the [sample code](https://github.com/rackspace/pyos/tree/master/samples/cloud_networks) for an example of creating a typical bastion server setup.

 ## Default Networks
 By default, servers are created with access to two pseudo-networks: `public` and `private`.
 The `public` network is the connection to the Internet, while the `private` network is the internal `ServiceNet`, which provides connectivity among devices within a data center.
-These pseudo-networks have special IDs which are available in `pyrax` as the following constants:
+These pseudo-networks have special IDs which are available in `pyos` as the following constants:

-    pyrax.cloud_networks.PUBLIC_NET_ID
+    pyos.cloud_networks.PUBLIC_NET_ID
-    pyrax.cloud_networks.SERVICE_NET_ID
+    pyos.cloud_networks.SERVICE_NET_ID

-## Using Cloud Networks in pyrax
+## Using Cloud Networks in pyos
-Once you have authenticated, you can reference the cloud networks module via `pyrax.cloud_networks`.
+Once you have authenticated, you can reference the cloud networks module via `pyos.cloud_networks`.
 That is a lot to type over and over in your code, so it is easier if you include the following line at the beginning of your code:

-    cnw = pyrax.cloud_networks
+    cnw = pyos.cloud_networks

 Then you can simply use the alias `cnw` to reference the module.
 All of the code samples in this document assume that `cnw` has been defined this way.

 One thing to note: most of the other cloud products refer to the user-defined identification of its resources as their `name`, while Cloud Networks refers to this as a network's `label`.
-Wherever possible pyrax tries to alias the two, so you can use `label` and `name` interchangeably.
+Wherever possible pyos tries to alias the two, so you can use `label` and `name` interchangeably.

 ## Listing Existing Networks